Beer (lunar crater)

 Beer is a relatively small lunar impact crater located on the Mare Imbrium, to the east of the crater Timocharis.
-It was named after German astronomer Wilhelm W. Beer.
 Just to the northwest is the matching twin Feuillée.

 Beer is a circular, cup-shaped crater with a sharp-edged rim that has not been significantly eroded.
 The interior has a higher albedo than the surrounding lunar mare, which is usually an indication of a relatively young crater.
 A string of craters arc away from the rim to the southeast, which then grade into a straight rille, and were once known as Fossa Archimedes or Archimedes Rille, but now are officially unnamed.

 The mare to the east has a higher albedo than the surrounding surface, and this lighter-hued surface reaches to the base of the Montes Archimedes.
 To the southeast of Beer is a lunar dome that is of comparable diameter to the crater.

+This crater was named after German astronomer Wilhelm W. Beer.
+Its designation was formally adopted by the International Astronomical Union in 1935.
+The name was incorporated into lunar nomenclature by William R. Birt and John Lee during the 19th century.